Uploading a Release See all 21 articles

 • Using Audio Swap to Change an Audio File

-With the Audio Swap feature, you can change the audio file for an existing release while maintaining your stats, playlist placements, splits, and original metadata.
+With the Audio Swap feature, you can replace the audio file for an existing song while maintaining your stats, playlist placements, splits, and original metadata.
+This feature is super helpful in case you need to swap out your audio file and need to replace it with an updated version, like if you originally uploaded the wrong mix/master (we've been there).

 Audio swap should be used if you need to replace an audio file with one that has minor adjustments, like noise removal or a new/updated master.
 It should not be used if your new audio file has significant creative changes, like it being a remix or it containing new musical elements.